Site icon Circuit Ideas for You

 Formulas:

-ILED = VCC−VLED / RLED
+ILED = (VCC − VLED) / RLED

-Resistance of Potentiometer and Control of Current:
+Potentiometer Resistance and Controlling Current:

 Base Current of BC547 IB: